Berny23/tech-advice/docs/index.md

-# Tech Advice
+# Some tech stuff

 ## About

-A collection of useful tips, guides and lists about tech topics.
+Articles about something or nothing.

 ## Topics